prismworks-ai/mcp-protocol-sdk/README.md

 The MCP Protocol SDK enables seamless integration between AI models and external systems through a standardized protocol.
 Build powerful tools, resources, and capabilities that AI can discover and use dynamically.

-🚀 **v0.4.0 Released** - Complete MCP 2025-06-18 schema upgrade with enhanced tool results, rich resource metadata, and 97 comprehensive tests.
+🚀 **v0.5.0 Released** - Production-ready SDK with comprehensive GitHub Actions CI/CD, enhanced documentation, and complete development infrastructure.

 ---